BenjaminEHowe/micropython-generic-display-app/README.md

 1. Copy the MicroPython code to your device.
 1. Edit the `device_type` in `main.py` to match your device.

+It is really important to set the correct device type.
+If you forget and your device starts to behave weirdly, you may need to flash the [Pico Universal Flash Nuke](https://github.com/Gadgetoid/pico-universal-flash-nuke) and then re-flash the relevant firmware.

 ## Supported Devices
 For full details on supported devices see [`mpy/devices.py`](/mpy/devices.py).
 - [Pimoroni Inky Frame 4](https://shop.pimoroni.com/products/inky-frame-4): `devices.INKY_FRAME_4`